Future-House/edison-client-docs/docs/phoenix_guidelines.md

 Employ standard chemical nomenclature and notation.
 For example, use SMILES representation for reactions: `reactants>reagents>products`.
 Use standard property names (e.g., ADMET properties like HIA_Hou, BBB_Martins, AMES) when requesting specific molecular properties.
 This helps Phoenix understand your intent and select the most appropriate computational tools.

 ## 4. Break down complex queries.
-For multi-part questions, structure them logically so Phoenix can create an effective execution plan.
-While Phoenix can handle multi-step queries and will plan longer workflows, clearly organizing your query helps ensure all components are addressed systematically.
+Structure multi-part questions logically so Phoenix can create an effective execution plan.
+While Phoenix can handle multi-step queries and longer workflows, clearly organizing your query helps ensure all components are addressed systematically.

 ## 5. Provide context when relevant.
 Include background information about your use case (e.g., "for drug development" or "for a research synthesis") to help Phoenix select appropriate tools and safety considerations.
 Context about your constraints, goals, or specific requirements enables Phoenix to provide more targeted and useful responses.